Boost your career prospects

 - strive for personal and professional growth

-Work on global challenges make an impact.
+Work on global challenges makes an impact.
 Help us make the energy that powers homes and businesses greener.
 Share ideas that ensure buses, trains, ships, transport that moves people and goods are safe, reliable and more efficient.
 Or, be a part of turning the world of paper around us – from banknotes in India to tissues in China to the cups for your morning coffee to go – more sustainable.
 Join us.

 We offer internships of three to six months to registered students.
 Our interns work in areas such as research and development, design and construction, manufacturing, IT administration and applications, technical sales projecting, commissioning and all business departments.
 Ideally, you should apply three or four months before you want to start.
 That said, we do frequently need interns on short notice - so, give us a try.
 Basic and preparatory internships are available at Voith locations in Heidenheim, Crailsheim or Munich (Garching) in Germany.
 For this type of internship, please apply to our Voith HR department.